coderhimanshu1/REMPLR-2.0/README.md

 - Enhanced filtering for recipes based on dietary restrictions.
 - Show nutritionists ingredients/ recipes liked by their clients.

-***Features implented at backend, yet to be implented at Frontend:***
+***Features implemented at the backend, yet to be implemented at Frontend:***

-- Nutritionists can add their clients to system (they will be automatically connected).
+- Nutritionists can add their clients to the system (they will be automatically connected).
 - Share Meal Plans with the clients.